 Board Member of Several Clients’ Businesses and Foundations

-Listed in The Best Lawyers in America (Non-profit / Charities Law, 2007 - present)
+Listed in Best Lawyers (Non-profit / Charities Law, 2007 - present)

 AV Preeminent® Peer Review Rated by Martindale-Hubbell®